 4. How to help

-After a disaster, Fidelity Charitable works with the Center for Disaster Philanthropy to highlight organizations engaged in relief services with existing operations in the impacted region, the ability to incorporate a large influx of donations, and a strong, established record of excellence in disaster relief services.
+Fidelity Charitable regularly compiles guidance to help donors identify credible organizations providing relief services in the aftermath of major disasters.
+These organizations are highlighted because they have existing operations in a particular region, the ability to incorporate a large influx of donations, and a strong, established record in disaster relief services.